canonical/ubuntu.com/templates/kubernetes/docs/storage.md

 ---
-wrapper_template: base_docs.html
+wrapper_template: "base_docs.html"
+markdown_includes:
+  nav: "shared/_side-navigation.md"
 context:
-    title: Storage
+  title: "Storage"
-markdown_includes:
-    nav: shared/_side-navigation.md
+  description: How to add and configure different types of persistent storage for your Kubernetes cluster.
 ---

 On-disk files in a container are ephemeral and can't be shared with other members of a pod.
 For some applications, this is not an issue, but for many persistent storage is required.

 The **Canonical Distribution of Kubernetes**<sup>&reg;</sup> makes it easy to add and configure different types of persistent storage for your **Kubernetes** cluster, as outlined below.
-For more detail on the concept of storage volumes in **Kubernetes**, please see the
+For more detail on the concept of storage volumes in **Kubernetes**, please see the [Kubernetes documentation][kubernetes-storage-docs].
-[Kubernetes documentation][kubernetes-storage-docs].

 ## Ceph storage

 **CDK** can make use of [Ceph][ceph-home] to provide persistent storage volumes.
 The following sections assume you have already deployed a **CDK** cluster and you have internet access to the **Juju** Charm Store.

 ### Deploy Ceph